20LitersAdmin/filterbuildscheduler/README.md

 # README
+## BOXEN:
+- Be able to customize the language of boxes for Itemable objects
+  - New dB fields:
+    - box_type: e.g. bag, bundle, large tub, medium tub, small tub, tray
+    - box_notes: an extra field for things like: "box quantity is an average", "red strap bundle is approx. 100"
+  - Update views to include box_type and box_note:
+    - label
+    - printed inventory
+    - inventory#edit partial? (could be label)
+  - Almost nothing is actually "only loose"
+- Fix issues with printed inventory: some items overlap

 ## Setup Crew:
 - System has a system test for generating SetupMailer.notify
   - from EventsController#Setup (only for self)